Intellectual Property Policy

 Copyright Infringements:

-An original work of authorship is protected by copyright as soon as it is created and fixed in a tangible form, for at least 70 years past the life of the author, 95 years from publication or 120 years from creation.
+An original work is protected by copyright as soon as it is created and fixed in a tangible form, for at least 70 years past the life of the author, 95 years from publication or 120 years from creation.
 If you are an intellectual property owner and believe that anything on this site or in our social media channels is your copyright, please send us the notice of infringement or cease & desist in writing pursuant to the Digital Millennium Copyright Act (“DMCA”).

 CineStill Trademarks